Password Strength: Audit Your Accounts Today

 In your security awareness program, highlight examples of good passwords using the principles mentioned above.

-Passphrases are often preferred to passwords because they’re harder to figure out.
+Passphrases are often preferred to the password because they’re harder to figure out.

 For example, you may consider converting a phrase to an acronym and use that as your password: